-Objective 2.1: Coordinate the development of a user requirements study to define what geodetic infrastructure is required to provide an accurate, sustainable and accessible GGRF.

-Objective 2.2: Develop, implement and communicate a Global Geodesy Development Plan which addresses both the accuracy and access requirements of the GGRF.

-Objective 2.3: Assist Member States with their plans to build and / or maintain their geodetic infrastructure, as well as to upgrade their geodetic infrastructure to next generation technologies, especially Very Long Baseline Interferometry (VLBI) and Satellite Laser Ranging (SLR).

-Objective 2.4: Assist Member States with their plans to maintain and develop their analysis capability, product development and delivery services.
+- Objective 2.1: Coordinate the development of a user requirements study to define what geodetic infrastructure is required to provide an accurate, sustainable and accessible GGRF. - Objective 2.2: Develop, implement and communicate a Global Geodesy Development Plan which addresses both the accuracy and access requirements of the GGRF. - Objective 2.3: Assist Member States with their plans to build and / or maintain their geodetic infrastructure, as well as to upgrade their geodetic infrastructure to next generation technologies, especially Very Long Baseline Interferometry (VLBI) and Satellite Laser Ranging (SLR). - Objective 2.4: Assist Member States with their plans to maintain and develop their analysis capability, product development and delivery services. - Objective 2.5: Assist Member States to define their physical height systems with training methodology, instrumentation and coordination of activities to develop, modernize and define physical national height reference systems and frames consistent with the International Height Reference Frame.